BRKittrell/React_FS_MVP/react_fs_mvp/src/Instructions.md

         - touch EditPost.js
         - touch ReadAll.js
         - touch ReadOne.js
+5. Component Imports and Exports.
-5. Export the components.
-This is accomplished using the export and default keywords.
+- Import React in each component using the keywords 'import' and 'from'; syntax: 'import React from "react".- Export components using the export and default keywords.
 For example: 'export default CreatePost'.
 (See each compoent.)
+This allows importing to the parent, which is App.js.
 6. Import each component to the App.js file using the keywords import and from and file path.
 Example syntax: 'import CreatePost from './components/CreatePost'.